MicrosoftDocs/win32/desktop-src/menurc/cursordir.md

 </dd> <dd>

 The height of the cursor, in pixels.

-Acceptable values are 16, 32, and 64.
+The value 0 is accepted as representing a height of 256.

 </dd> </dl>